 The Zendesk Facebook channel enables customers to make support requests using Facebook, and it enables your agents to see and respond to customer Wall (Timeline) posts and comments from within Zendesk Support.

-Essential plans can add one Facebook Page to your Facebook channel, while Team, Professional, and Enterprise can add two Pages.
+You can add up to 15 pages to your Support account.
 You have to be an administrator (or have appropriate role permissions) to set up the Facebook channel.

 When you add a Facebook Page to your Facebook channel, your Zendesk monitors that Page.
 So users make Wall posts on that Page as they normally do.